scaplan/name-game/README.md

 ## Running

-The following script runs all generation and analysis:
+The following script runs all generation and analyses:

 ```
 $ runall.sh
 ```

+***n.b.*** a word of caution though: while some of the simulations and analyses are quite quick (e.g. `RUN_MAIN_ROUND_BY_ROUND`, others (e.g. `RUN_CRITICAL_MASS_SIMULATION`) are computation heavy and will take hours to complete on a personal computer.
+By default the flags are set within `runall.sh` to generate **everything** but you likely want to take a more targetted approach if you're interesting in a particular component.

 ## Abstract